-Full-time Part-time

-0.25

-0.50

-0.03

-0.45

-0.75 0.48

-0.25
+Authorized Positions (FTEs) Full-time Part-time Community Services Supervisor Community Services Coordinator 0.25 Sr Recreation Leader Recreation Leader 0.03 0.45 net edion teder 0.75 0.48

 A holiday Food & Gift Drive is planned for the upcoming season.
 The needs for the community are met by the generosity of others and at a particularly sensitive time of year.
 The ASES Program is offered in Bermuda Dunes, which is accounted for in the ASES budget, p.
 97.